QuestCode/thema-2.1-slm/ICC/Cultural research/Cultural research.md

 ##### Tips for Dutch people
 1. The Roman Catholic Church has great influence on the daily life of Lithuanians, so swearing is not done.

+#### Tips for Lithuanian people
+1. Try not to make any promises that can not be delivered upon, be honest if you think you might not be able to fulfill a request.
+2. There is no ritual for exchanging business cards in the Netherlands, so just exchanging business cards during the first meeting is fine.

 ### Non-verbal Communication
 | Dutch                                                                                                                                                               | Lithuania                                                                                                                               |
 | -------                                                                                                                                                             | -----------                                                                                                                             |